| FAQ |

 • If you're a content creator (or aspiring creator!), talk about Rag Dolly and RARE.
 We'd be happy to help out with research

-• Tell us what makes you excited about the show and what it means to you, join in for script discussions
+• Tell us what makes you excited about the show and what it means to you

 If you're in the theater buisness: